Skip to main content

 /var/log/postgresql/postgresql-9.6-flexi.log

-(the highlighted pgSQL version number may differ)
+(the highlighted pgSQL version in bold may differ)

 Linux (RPM)